pipe-cd/pipecd/docs/content/en/docs/quickstart/_index.md

   This page describes how to quickly get started with PipeCD on Kubernetes.
 ---

 This guides you to install PipeCD in your kubernetes and deploy a `helloworld` application to that Kubernetes cluster.
+For further reading about PipeCD's ideas, please visit [overview](/docs/overview/) and [concepts](/docs/concepts/).

 ### Prerequisites
 - Having a Kubernetes cluster